16032022/16032022/README.md

 I'm Michela!

-I'm a data analyst and I'm currently learning from DeepLearningAI and Codecademy digital platforms how to become a Python developer.
-Here I give you an overview of my open source stuff.
+I'm a Data Analyst and I'm currently learning from DeepLearningAI and Codecademy digital platforms how to build up Artificial Intelligence (AI) applications using Python.
+Here I give you an overview of my open source porjects.

-I'm looking to collaborate on Python projects.
+Looking forward to collaborating on real-world projects, using Python and AI.

 You can also find me on Linkedin.